-5.1 Loading Lighthouse
+5.1 Lighthouse IP addressing

-When the Lighthouse VM is booted and running, it is addressable at either of two IP addresses:
+When the Lighthouse VM is booted and running, it can be reached at:

-- The fixed address, 192.168.0.1, or - The address it is assigned by any DHCP server it finds.
+- The static address, 192.168.0.1, or - The address it is assigned by any DHCP server it finds.
+Type ifconfig command to see which IP address the VM has been allocated by DHCP. - Static IP address on another subnet, requiring IP address, mask, gateway set using ogconfig-cli commands.